 Workshop attendees learning bioprinting basics.

 The Biomaterials Lab hosted the 2nd Annual Biofabrication Workshop on February 27, 2019.
-Over 40 attendees came from across the United States.
+Around 50 attendees came from across the United States.
 Undergraduate and graduate students, post-doctoral researchers, scientists, and professors from academia and industry participated in the day-long event.

 This year the workshop welcomed speakers presenting topics ranging from bioprinting methods to nanofabrication topics.
 Speakers included Dr. Matthew Peña, Dr. Tim Gilheart, Julio Aleman, Ryan Lutrell, and Stephanie Davis.
 Dr. Helen Lu, Vice Chair and Professor of Biomedical Engineering at Columbia University, gave the keynote presentation on Biofabrication for Interface Tissue Engineering.